biasmv/pv/doc/viewer.rst

   * *width* The width (in pixels) of the viewer.
 The special value 'auto' can be used to set the width to the width of the parent element.
 Defaults to 500.
   * *height* The height (in pixels) of the viewer.
 The special value 'auto' can be used to set the height to the height of the parent element.
 Defaults to 500.
   * *antialias*: whether full-scene antialiasing should be enabled.
 When available, antialiasing will use the built-in WebGL antialiasing.
 When not, it will fall back to a manual supersampling of the scene.
 Enabling antialiasing improve the visual results considerably, but also slows down rendering.
 When rendering speed is a concern, the *antialias* option should be set to false.
 Defaults to false.
+  * *forceManualAntialiasing*: whether manual antialiasing should be enabled.
+Defaults to true.
   * *quality* the level of detail for the geometry.
 Accepted values are *low*, *medium*, and *high*.
 See :func:`~pv.Viewer.quality` for a description of these values.
 Defaults to *low*.
   * *slabMode* sets the default slab mode for the viewer.
 See :func:`~pv.Viewer.slabMode` for possible values.
 Defaults to 'auto'.
   * *background* set the default background color of the viewer.
 Defaults to 'white'.
 See :ref:`pv.color.notation`